ATHN/athn_team/README.md

 Learning and Mentoring
 ---------------------------------
 We all have room to improve.
-No of us have so mastered the craft that we cannot benefit from learning new techniques, technologies, best practices or processes.
+None of us have so mastered the craft that we cannot benefit from learning new techniques, technologies, best practices or processes.
 It is our combined duty to share what we have mastered both inside and outside our team.

 Agility